Skip to main content

 # Filter data for a single patient

-unique_patient_ids = dfTimeSeries["Patient Id"].unique()
+unique_patient_ids = df_time_series["Patient Id"].unique()

-patient_data = dfTimeSeries[dfTimeSeries["Patient Id"] == unique_patient_ids[0]]
+patient_data = df_time_series[df_time_series["Patient Id"] == unique_patient_ids[0]]

 # Plot each arm separately